jonwoong/Sample-Data-Extractor/README.md

 # Web-Table-Scraper
-A simple HTML table scraping program using ScraPy
+A simple HTML table scraping program for macOS using ScraPy

 # Dependencies
 [ScraPy](https://scrapy.org/download/)

 Tkinter

-# Execution
+# How to Run It
+Ensure `scraper.py` and `spider.py` are in the same directory.

-`$ python scraper.py`
+Run `$ python scraper.py`in shell.

 # Example
 The following table comes from https://www.w3schools.com/html/html_tables.asp: